General and Academic Information

 First Day Attendance Policy Exceptions

-An exception to the First Day Class Attendance policy will be approved only for emergency reasons, such as serious illness (a note from Health Services or family physician will be required), the death of an immediate family member (a copy of the obituary will be required) or military obligations (a copy of military orders will be required).
+An exception to the First Day Class Attendance policy will be approved only for emergency reasons, such as serious illness (a note from Health Services or family physician will be required), the death of an immediate family member (a copy of the obituary will be required and an immediate family member is defined as one’s spouse, parents, grandparents, children, grandchildren, siblings, and immediate in-laws), court appearance, or military obligations for one day (a copy of military orders will be required).

 Exceptions to the First Day Class Attendance policy will not normally be made for any of the following reasons: wedding of the student, relative, or friend; part-time or full-time job or job interview; vacation; convenience of travel schedule.
 Exceptions to these guidelines can be made, but should be based on a very compelling case.